antonfirsov/docs/2016/07-Net-Framework-4-6-2-RS1/Framework-4-6-2-Release-RS1.md

 ##Async Improvements

 SessionStateModule and Output-Cache Module have been improved to enable async scenarios.
 The team is working on releasing async versions of both modules via NuGet, which will need to be imported into an existing project.
-The team anticipates releasing both NuGet packages in the coming weeks.
-This post will be updated when that happens.
+Both NuGet packages are anticipated to release within the coming weeks.
+We will update this post when that happens.

 ###SessionStateModule Interfaces

 [Session State](https://msdn.microsoft.com/library/ms178581.aspx) allows you to store and retrieve user session data as a user navigates an ASP.NET site.
-You can now create your own async [Session State Module](https://msdn.microsoft.com/library/system.web.sessionstate.sessionstatemodule.aspx) implementation using the new `ISessionStateModule` interface.
-You can store session data in your own way and use async methods.
+You can now create your own async [Session State Module](https://msdn.microsoft.com/library/system.web.sessionstate.sessionstatemodule.aspx) implementation using the new `ISessionStateModule` interface, enabling you to store session data in your own way and use async methods.

  ###Output-Cache Module

 [Output Caching](http://www.asp.net/mvc/overview/older-versions-1/controllers-and-routing/improving-performance-with-output-caching-cs) can dramatically improve the performance of an ASP.NET application by caching the result returned from a controller action to avoid unnecessarily generating the same content for every request.

-You can now use async APIs with with Output Caching by implementing a new interface called `OutputCacheProviderAsync`.
+You can now use async APIs with Output Caching by implementing a new interface called `OutputCacheProviderAsync`.
 Doing so will reduce thread-blocking on a web server and improve scalability of an ASP.NET service.

 #SQL

 The following improvements have been made in the SQL client.

 ## Always Encrypted Enhancements
 [Always Encrypted](https://msdn.microsoft.com/en-us/library/mt163865.aspx) is a feature designed to protect sensitive data, such as credit card numbers or national identification numbers that are stored in a database.
-It allows clients to encrypt sensitive data inside client applications and never revealing the encryption keys to the database engine.
+It allows clients to encrypt sensitive data inside client applications, never revealing the encryption keys to the database engine.
 As a result, Always Encrypted provides a separation between those who own the data (and can view it) and those who manage the data (but should have no access).

 The .NET Framework Data Provider for SQL Server (System.Data.SqlClient) introduces two important enhancements for Always Encrypted around performance and security.